MUSA-650/MUSA-650_Spring2024/Week02/README.md

 ## Week2: Remote Sensing Presentation

-This week's class is a presentation by Nissim and Tristan
+This week's class is a presentation by Nissim Lebovits and Tristan Earle
 - [Remote Sensing Presentation - Will be updated soon]()

 - [Article of the week](https://www.nature.com/articles/d41586-019-02307-y)